 The web development has changed drastically, and we always want to check that we’re staying up to date while maintaining backward compatibility.
 We often use caniuse.com for checking whether all browsers support a specific feature we’re going to implement.
 While you can do this using a browser the above npm-package allows you to do it from your CLI like below.

 This list won’t get completed without adding Vim to the list.
-Vim is a great text editor which can improve your speed drastically.
+Vim is a great text editor that can improve your speed drastically.
 It might seem hard to use it at the beginning but once mastered, then you’ll be faster than ever.
-Vim is readily available in almost all platform which means you can buy a new server and without installing anything vim will be there and you can start working with it.
-There are many ways to use vim, but I consider vim as a language as the best way, see this excellent video to learn more about it.
+Vim is readily available in almost all platforms which means you can buy a new server and without installing anything vim will be there and you can start working with it.
+There are many ways to use vim, but I consider vim as a language in the best way, see this excellent video to learn more about it.

 Climate is a collection of various commands which are very useful for developers.
 Climate has commands like,